pyta-uoft/website/index.md

 ### W0125 Using constant test {#W0125}

-This error occurs when a conditional statement like an "if" statement uses a constant value for its test.
+This error occurs when a conditional statement like an `if` statement uses a constant value for its test.
+This is bad as the conditional statements using a constant test always evaluate to the same value.
+In such a case, a conditional statement should not be used.

 ```python
 def is_false():